wikimedia/integration-zuul/doc/source/admin/tenants.rst

       monitoring fields, and so should be restricted to URL friendly characters (ASCII letters, numbers, hyphen and underscore) and you should avoid changing it unless necessary.

+   .. attr:: admin-rules

+      A list of access rules for the tenant.
+These rules are checked to grant privileged actions to users at the tenant level, through Zuul's REST API.

+      At least one rule in the list must match for the user to be allowed the privileged action.

+      More information on tenant-scoped actions can be found in :ref:`this section <tenant-scoped-rest-api>`.

    .. attr:: source
       :required: